The Bank Regulation Ontology is an operational application of the Financial Regulation Ontology.

 - Regulators to extract filing data, transform and load it into semantic data structures.

-The Semantic Web is World Wide Web Consortium (W3C) extension of conventional web.
+The Semantic Web is the World Wide Web Consortium (W3C) extension of conventional web.

 The standards promote common data formats and exchange protocols on the Web, most fundamentally RDF, the Resource Description Framework.
 In RDF everything is a triple of subject-predicate-object.